Architecture

 Admissions

 The Department of Architecture assumes that incoming students have little, if any, background in the subject, and the teaching includes sessions on basic skills as well as on topics for examination.
-There is no A-Level course in Architecture and students are welcomed with backgrounds in the sciences and the humanities.
-The ability to draw and an interest in the history of art and architecture are essential, as is a knowledge of mathematics to at least a good AS level standard.
-Please note that Art tends to provide a better preparation for our course than subjects such as Design and Technology.
-What is of greatest use for a student of architecture is the capacity to use their skills for the purposes of interpretation and judgement in a three–dimensional milieu endowed with cultural content.
-To a certain extent this is an aptitude or a talent, and to a certain extent it is something that can be cultivated through instruction while at University.
-However, because it is fundamental to success in the course, it is one of the key areas of assessment for any candidate.
+As there is no A-Level course in Architecture, we welcome applicants with backgrounds in either or both the sciences and the humanities.
+The ability to draw and an interest in the history of art and architecture are essential, as is a knowledge of mathematics to at least a good GCSE standard.
+Please note that Art tends to provide a better preparation for our course than Design and Technology.